-On this day in 1863, the Battle of Chancellorsville begins in Virginia.
+On May 1, 1863, the Battle of Chancellorsville begins in Virginia.
 Earlier in the year, General Joseph Hooker led the Army of the Potomac into Virginia to confront Robert E. Lee’s Army of Northern Virginia.
 Hooker had recently replaced Ambrose Burnside, who presided over the Army of the Potomac for one calamitous campaign the previous December: the Battle of Fredericksburg.
 At that conflict, the Yankees amassed over 14,000 casualties while the Rebels suffered some 5,000 casualties.

 After spending the spring retooling his army and boosting their sinking morale, Hooker advanced toward the Confederate army, possessing perhaps the greatest advantage over Lee that any Union commander had during the war.
 His force numbered some 115,000 men, while Lee had just 60,000 troops present for service.
 Absent from the Confederate army were two divisions under General James Longstreet, which were performing detached service in southern Virginia.

 Hooker had a strategically sound plan.
 He intended to avoid the Confederate trenches that protected a long stretch of the Rappahannock River around Fredericksburg.
 Placing two-thirds of his forces in front of Fredericksburg to feign a frontal assault and keep the Confederates occupied, he marched the rest of his army up the river, crossed the Rappahannock, and began to move behind Lee’s army.
 The well-executed plan placed the Army of Northern Virginia in grave danger.